Chapter 3: Symmetry

 Example of duplicating and moving a square.

-Hot Key: The relationship between SHFT and the Select Tool is two-fold: 1.
+Hot Key: The relationship between SHIFT and the Select Tool is two-fold: 1.
 Shift will constrain the proportions of objects as you drag to resize a shape or image, and 2.
 Shift keeps the movement of objects aligned vertically or horizontally on the Artboard.

-6. Grouped objects can be moved, transformed, and have their colors edited as one unit while their individual properties are maintained.
+9. Grouped objects can be moved, transformed, and have their colors edited as one unit while their individual properties are maintained.
 In this case, the squares will be copied and positioned together.

-10. Once the layer is locked, create a new layer to work on by clicking the “Create New Layer” icon at the bottom of the Layer Palette.
+12. Once the layer is locked, create a new layer to work on by clicking the “Create New Layer” icon at the bottom of the Layer Palette.
 Layer 2 will appear above Layer 1.
 This is the layer that will contain the rest of the vector art objects in this chapter.
 Be sure that it is active (it will be highlighted) before proceeding.

 Location of the Create New Layer icon and function

-Creating a new layer from the Layers panel
+Creating a new layer from the Layers panel.

 Image of black circle in square 1